Skip to content

 Using Symptom Data to Optimize Training

 Once you have three or more cycles of data, you can start making evidence-based adjustments to your training.
-The menstrual cycle training guide covers phase-specific programming in detail, but here is how symptom data feeds into practical decisions.
+The menstrual cycle training guide covers training around your cycle in more detail, but here is how symptom data feeds into practical decisions.

-Look for clusters of days where energy and mood are consistently rated 4 or 5 across multiple cycles.
-These are your high-performance windows — the days to schedule your most demanding training sessions: heavy compound lifts, high-volume sessions, max-effort testing, or new personal records.
+Look for clusters of days where your energy and mood are consistently rated 4 or 5 across multiple cycles.
+Those are good candidates for your most demanding sessions: heavy compound lifts, high-volume work, max-effort testing, or new personal records.
+The rule of thumb is simple and honest — train hard when you feel good, wherever that lands in your cycle, rather than because the calendar says it is a "peak" week.

 The goal is to keep training consistently while respecting your body's cyclical fluctuations.
 A modified session is infinitely better than a skipped session, and it is also better than a full-intensity session that leaves you feeling destroyed for three days afterward.